jmiano/Neural-Graceful-Degradation/README.md

 # graceful_degradation

-Link to YT video going over the demo notebook: https://youtu.be/NoV8i8zvGi8
+Link to YouTube video going over the demo notebook: https://youtu.be/NoV8i8zvGi8

 Experiments to understand degradation in neural networks